-The combined financial statements set out the Group's financial position as at 31 December 2022, 2021 and 2020 and the Group's financial performance for the year ended 31 December 2022, 2021 and 2020.
+The combined financial statements set out the Group's financial position as at 31 December 2022, 2021 and 2020 and the Group's financial performance for the years then ended.

 The Group does not form a separate legal group of legal entities in all years presented.
 The Group's entities are the enterprises under common control of FB Prime Source Acquisition LLC.
 Control exists when the Group has the power, directly or indirectly, to direct those activities of an enterprise that most significantly affect the returns the Group earns from its involvement with the enterprise.

-The financial statements of the Group's entities are prepared for the same reporting year, using consistent accounting policies.
+The financial statements of the Group's entities are prepared for the same reporting year as the Company, using consistent accounting policies.
 All intercompany balances and transactions, including unrealised profits arising from intragroup transactions, have been eliminated in full.
 Unrealised losses are eliminated in the same way as unrealised gains except that they are only eliminated to the extent that there is no evidence of impairment.

-(e) Functional and presentation currency
+- Basis of preparation, continued - (e) Functional and presentation currency